smyalygames/anthonyberg-website/README.md

-# anthonyberg-website
+# Anthony Berg Portfolio

-My portfolio website created in Next.js with Nextra
+This is my own personal portfolio made with Next.js and the Nextra framework.